asbor/iu-project-software-engineering/documents/docs/00-HoppyBrew.md

 To achieve these quality goals, we will use the following approaches:

 1. Performance: We will use FastAPI for the backend, which is a high-performance web framework that is optimized for speed.
 We will also use PostgreSQL as the database technology, which is highly scalable and reliable.
 Additionally, we will use Docker and Docker Compose for deployment, which will allow us to easily scale the application as needed.
-2. Scalability: We will use a microservices architecture for the application, with each component running as a separate service.
-This will allow for greater flexibility and scalability, as well as making it easier to maintain and update the application.
-We will also use Docker and Docker Compose for deployment, which will allow us to easily scale the application as needed.
-3. Reliability: We will use PostgreSQL as the database technology, which is highly reliable and provides support for transactions and data integrity constraints.
+2. Reliability: We will use PostgreSQL as the database technology, which is highly reliable and provides support for transactions and data integrity constraints.
 We will also use Docker and Docker Compose for deployment, which will allow us to easily manage and orchestrate multiple containers.
 Additionally, we will implement automated testing and monitoring to ensure the reliability of the application.

 ## Organizational Decisions